The ethnic cleansing of the Chagos Islands

 Despite this, in November 2000 there was a breakthrough when UK High Court judges ruled the Chagossians should be allowed to return to their islands, except for Diego Garcia.
 However, even this paltry concession was overruled by the government in 2004.
 Applying the archaic royal prerogative the government was effectively able to nullify the decision.

-It was clear that the UK wasn’t going to afford them their basic human rights, left with little option they took their case to the United Nations.
+It was clear that the UK wasn’t going to afford them their basic human rights.
+Left with little option they took their case to the United Nations.
 In June last month the vote was passed by 94 countries to 15, with the General Assembly voting to send the matter to the International Court of Justice.
 The Hague would now examine the legal status of the Chagos Islands.
 A major, if symbolic, win for the underdog.

 Also, in a potential sign of Britain’s waning power post-Brexit, other EU countries abstained on the vote.
 Despite the Chagossians being left with little choice but to take this action, the British Foreign Office still argued after the loss that it was an “inappropriate use of the ICJ mechanism” and that it was a “matter for the UK and Mauritius to resolve”.
-The ICJ’s decision on the matter is not legally binding but the UK has still stated to“robustly defend” its position.
+The ICJ’s decision on the matter is not legally binding but the UK has still stated it will “robustly defend” its position.

 The treatment of the Chagossian people by the British has been a most shameful crime, one that continues on today.
 Since the late 1960s the UK government has refused to afford them their basic human rights.
 Any moral argument put forward for foreign wars based on humanitarian reasons simply fall apart when the UK continues to fight to deny their own citizens the “right of return” to their homeland.

 The story of the Illois pulls back the curtain to reveal how the power of Western states operate when confronted by what it considers to be “Unpeople”.
-The British media has mostly been silent, if not outright inline with establishment thought, on the Chagos Islands, failing to even question the assertion that they are used for defence purposes.
+The British media has mostly been silent, if not outright inline with establishment thought on the Chagos Islands, failing to even question the assertion that they are used for defence purposes.
 Until the UK government is held to account for its actions and follows International Law it can only be considered a rogue state, guilty of the worst crimes it regularly accuse its enemies of.